Crispy Golden Potato & Pea Turnovers (12-Pack): Flaky, Savory Comfort

 Tips for Success

-• Alternate cooking methods: Bake at 400°F (200°C) for 20 minutes, turning halfway for a healthier option.
-Brush with oil to encourage crispness.
+• Baking alternative: Bake at 400°F (200°C) for about 20 minutes, turning halfway.
+Brush with oil for better browning.

 Serving Suggestions and Pairings to Complement Your Savory Turnovers